art-lmk/Email-Spam-Filter-app-Using-TF-IDF-TfidfVectorizer-/README.md

 # Email-Spam-Filter-app-Using-TfidfVectorizer

 A deep dive into TF-IDF (Term Frequency-Inverse Document Frequency) vectorization, implemented through a practical email spam filter.
 This project demonstrates how raw text is transformed into meaningful numerical data that machines can understand and learn from.

 📊 What is TF-IDF?
-TF-IDF is a statistical measure that evaluates how relevant a word is to a document in a collection of documents.
+-TF-IDF is a statistical measure that evaluates how relevant a word is to a document in a collection of documents.
 It's the product of two statistics:

-Term Frequency (TF): How often a word appears in a document
+-Term Frequency (TF): How often a word appears in a document

 Inverse Document Frequency (IDF): How important a word is across all documents